RDhoelzle/population_heat_maps/README.md

 # Normalising Population Data for Geographical Heat Maps

-It's a well-known challenge when visualisating geographical data that if the data isn't handled properly, then geographical heatmaps tend to be no more than population maps.
+It's a well-known challenge when visualisating geographical data that if the data isn't handled properly, then geographical heat maps tend to be no more than population maps.

 <img src="https://imgs.xkcd.com/comics/heatmap_2x.png" width="500">
 <div style="text-align: center"> <a href="https://xkcd.com/1138/" target="_blank">XKCD Heat Maps</a> </div>